 The 1st– and 2nd-generation AirPods are not waterproof or water-resistant.
 This means they are not designed to withstand being completely submerged or even splashes of water.
-However, the newly released AirPods Pro are sweat- and water-resistant.
+However, the newest versions are sweat- and water-resistant.
 The charging cases for all models of AirPods are not waterproof or water-resistant.
-Here’s everything you need to know about how water-resistant AirPods are, and what to do if your AirpPods get wet.
+Here’s everything you need to know about how water-resistant AirPods are, and what to do if your AirPods get wet.

 How Water-Resistant are AirPods Pro?

 According to Apple, the AirPods Pro have a water resistance rating of IPX4.
 This means they won’t get damaged from sweat or splashes of water, but they will get damaged if they are completely submerged in water.